Poorn-Mehta/Crypto_Buddy/readme.md

 ## How-to Guide

 ### NOTE
 This is a side-project I have developed for my own use.
-The primary purpose is to be able to set multiple price targets as well as percentage change goals - for as many crypto assets as you'd like, and get SMS alerts on your phone automatically (while the script is running).
+The primary purpose is to be able to set multiple price targets as well as percentage change goals - for as many crypto assets as you'd like, and get desktop notification/alerts on your computer automatically (while the script is running).
 There might be much better tools available out there - offering this and much more, but I wanted to keep my portfolio in Excel and enjoy the development/learning process - so worked on this project.
 Please note that it is very limited in features, and uses quite the basic techniques that I have recently learned.
 I am a beginner in Python, so there are lots of areas of improvement in this.
 If you want to contribute, please reach out to me and I will be happy to add you as a collaborator.
 If you have any comments/feedback/reviews/feature requests/queries - feel free to contact me.
 It would be great to know the perception and impact of this project!

 #### Contact Information